- Basic Concepts of the Electronic Funds Transfers Act

 Why These Videos Are Helpful

 Are you interested in expanding your consumer practice to new cases?
 Do you take FDCPA cases and want to learn how to use the Electronic Funds Transfers Act (EFTA) to bring additional claims for your clients?
 Do you want to learn about the elements of a Civil RICO claim and be able to recognize when it is—and is not—the proper claim to assert?
 Are you interested in integrating food law into your practice?
+Are you interested in understanding the basics of False Claims Act rules and litigation, including some of the practical advantages and disadvantages of proceeding under such a theory?
 This webinars series is geared to attorneys of all levels who want to expand their practice.